apache/pulsar/site2/docs/functions-overview.md

 FQFNs enable you to create multiple functions with the same name provided that they are in different namespaces.

 ## Configuration

-You can configure Pulsar Functions in the following ways:
+You can configure a Pulsar Function in the following ways:

 * Via [command-line arguments](#command-line-interface) passed to the [`pulsar-admin functions`](reference-pulsar-admin.md#functions) interface
 * Via [YAML](http://yaml.org/) configuration files